Are you too old to be covered by your family policy? Find what to look for in health insurance for 25 year olds.

 Having your mum and dad provide you with financial assistance is great, but there comes a time in everyone’s life when you have to leave the nest.
 When you turn 25, you can no longer be listed as a dependant on your parents’ health insurance policy, so you need to start shopping around to find private health cover for yourself.
 Here’s what you need to do to leave your parents’ health fund and find private health insurance that meets all the needs of a young, fit and healthy Australian.

-Speak with an adviser about your health cover options
+Speak with an adviser or compare cover online

 Leaving your parents’ health fund